First... getting on the list.

 When I leave will there be places for my trash, or should I be expected to pack it out with me?
 How about recyclables?
 If so, what can be put in the recycling bins?

 - There are several dumpsters and recycling bins located behind the barn in the campground.
 There are also garbage cans located near the clusters of porta-potties.
 Many campsites have started offering composting - please look for compost and recycle station signs while on your travels.
 And please don’t wait until Monday to clean your camp - feel free to remove garbage daily.
 Waste is picked up regularly and a clean camp makes for nicer photos.
 Please feel free to carry any trash to the dumpsters and throw it in.
+ONLY RECYCLE CAN GO IN THE RECYCLE BIN.
+OTHERWISE THE TRASH COMPANY WILL DUMP THE WHOLE THING AND ALL OF OUR RECYCLING WILL BE FOR NOUGHT.
 There is a separate dumpster for recycle so make sure you throw it in the correct one.
 YOU MUST PACK OUT ALL FURNITURE!
-DON’T LEAVE IT HERE.

 - What if I’m tired and burnt-out and don’t feel like cleaning my camping spot?